Search element - Quick search bar

 reflux

-Reflux happens when some stomach contents (eg breastmilk) pass from the stomach back up into a baby’s oesophagus (muscular tube that leads from the mouth to the stomach), and sometimes spills out of their mouth.
+Reflux happens when stomach contents (such as breastmilk) move back up into a baby’s oesophagus (the tube that leads from the mouth to the stomach), and sometimes spill out of their mouth.

-Reflux occurs in adults too, but we’re mostly not aware of it.
-Babies spend a lot of time lying down, have a liquid diet and a short oesophagus.
+Reflux occurs in adults too, but we mostly don't notice it.
+Babies have a liquid diet and a short oesophagus, and spend more time lying down.
 These factors make reflux more noticeable.

 Simple reflux